 Based on the temporal constraints, motion scheduling determines the execution order of each motion clip, which corresponds to each query frame as shown in Fig. 3(d).
 Note that exact execution times are not decided at this point, because the duration of each motion is not known until motion clips are searched from the database and automatic motions are added later.

 The motion search is applied for each query frame.
 In addition, when it is necessary, automatic motions are inserted before the motion.
-Finally, motion clips and their execution timings are passed to the motion synthesis module as a motion timetable, as shown in Fig. 3(e).
+Finally, motion clips and their execution timings are passed to the motion

+Fig. 2 System overview.